jithesh92/S3-Result-Analysis/README.md

 Excel File with tabulated result and PDFs of result from university site.

-GeeKs Codes are being trancuated do use your skills and make changes.
+GeeKs for you Codes are being trancuated do use your skills and make the changes.

 Roll No : ETALECS028, your result pdf is missing